 The Aragon staircase is really impressive.
 I recommend visiting it!

 If you are very lucky, and the sea is really really calm, you might get to enter inside a cave with an opening shaped like Corsica at the top.

 Lavezzi islands Hotels

-If you are fascinated by those boulders you might want to stay around it.
+If you are fascinated by those boulders, you might want to stay around it.

-However Lavezzu and most of the islands are protected as a reserve.
+However, Lavezzu and most of the islands are protected as a reserve.

-However the neighbour island of Cavallo is inhabited and has those giant boulders.
+The neighbour island of Cavallo is inhabited and has those giant boulders.
 There are just a few accommodations for tourists.

 - I stayed at the Hotel Santateresa.
 I loved the location at the end of the peninsula with free parking included, modern rooms and fantastic staff!

 Check out photos and availability

 - BY THE MARINA - Hotel Centre Nautique has great reviews - Check out photos and availability